Universal Audio 1176 LN Peak Limiter

 - Sound and application

 The 1176 sounds very powerful and helps to add a lot of edge to signals.
 It is the first choice for processing vocals, bass, drums (snare-drums in particular), guitar, and overhead microphones.
-In addition to this, it can be used as a preamp for adding a bit of colouration to the signal.
-One favourite setting for recording vocals is the so-called Dr. Pepper Setting: Ratio set at 4:1, Attack set to 3 and Release to 5, and voilà.
+In addition to this, it can be used as a preamp for adding a bit of coloration to the signal.
+One favorite setting for recording vocals is the so-called Dr. Pepper Setting: Ratio set at 4:1, Attack set to 3 and Release to 5, and voilà.
 For some more dramatic and effective compression, the famous All-Button Mode can be used (where you would depress all four buttons at once).

 There were at least 13 different revisions of the 1176 – the only bits that were revised were the input and output stages.
 Revision A (the “Blue Stripe”, c.
 1967) came first, and Revision H (introduced in 1989, and on sale until the mid-1990s) came last.The most significant revision is considered to be Revision C – thanks to the introduction of newly-developed Low Noise circuitry in the input stage, the unit was re-named 1176LN and sported a black front panel (the so-called “Blackface”).